stephanenicolas/Quality-Tools-for-Android/README.md

 Using offline instrumentation of Jacoco, it is possilbe to completly replace emma by jacoco for instrumentation.
 This allows to get both robolectric and standard tests code coverage inside the same project dashboard with sonar.

+* Robolectric are considered standard unit tests.
+* standard Android Junit tests are considered as standard integration tests.
+This makes sense as Robolectric tests mock an android platform and can be considered more "unit" tests thant standard android tests because the latter needs a real android platform and relies on networking, disk, locale, etc.
+It would be better to be able to give names to the test suites inside the widget, and even to add more test suites, for instance to add UI testing (black box testing) or monkey testing.

 ```bash
 # in parent folder